 The issue is not solely the time it takes to detect the threat.
 There is also a gap between the discovery of a breach and the notification of impacted parties.
 These parties, of course, refer to the medical practice’s patients, employees, and service providers.

 The Cyberattacks that Impact Medical Practices

-While electronic medical records provide significant advantages to a medical practice, they are also more readily accessible and transferable.
-In the face of a cyber attack, those records present a privacy risk.
+While electronic medical records provide significant advantages to medical practice, they are also more readily accessible and transferable.
+In the face of a cyber-attack, those records present a privacy risk.